jannazzo/.dotfiles/README.md

 # My Dotfiles
 These are my dotfile configuration files for different software in Bash.

+# Setup Script
+If the repo is cloned to ~/.dotfiles, the script should back up all existing dotfiles to a ~/.dotfiles_old and create symlinks in ~ to the dotfiles in ~/.dotfiles, which are controlled by git.

 ## .bashrc
 This is my custom .bashrc configuration for Bash.